mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 This command was used to specify how the calculated transmission data should be fitted.
 Subsequent data processing would then use transmission values interpolated using the fit function.
 In some instances doing this could improve the statistical quality of the transmission data.
-Also see :ref:`trans_fitting_off-ref`.
+See also :ref:`trans_fitting_off-ref`.

 Wavelengths were specified in Angstroms.
 If w1 and w2 were omitted then the